Druyv/Metis/README.md

 # Setup
 ## Installation
 This project does not require any installation - clone the repo and you're ready to go!
-Do follow the [How To Use Guide](https://github.com/Druyv/Metis/edit/development/README.md#how-to-use "Link to How To Use Guide") to find out how to set up the project.
+Do follow the [Dependencies](https://github.com/Druyv/Metis/tree/development#dependencies "Metis README Dependencies") and [How To Use Guide](https://github.com/Druyv/Metis/tree/development/README.md#how-to-use "Metis README How to use") links to find out how to set up the project properly.

 ## Dependencies
 This project has a few dependencies: